junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Consult a health worker for dosage and precautions.

-In many parts of the world, gonorrhea and other sexually transmitted infections are now resistant to penicillin; see p.
-359  for other antibiotics.
+In many parts of the world, gonorrhea and other sexually transmitted infections are now resistant to penicillin; [See page 359](#page-359)  for other antibiotics.

 Pneumonia is also sometimes resistant to penicillin—try cotrimoxazole (p.
 357) or erythromycin (p.
 354).